History of archery: India

 The use of bow and arrow was recorded extensively throughout the history of the Indian subcontinent.

 The Paleolithic paintings of Bhimbetka rock shelters depict archery.
 Vedic hymns in the Rigveda, Yajurveda, and Atharvaveda lay emphasis on the use of the bow and arrow.
 The second Veda, the Yajurveda contains Dhanurveda (dhanus "bow" and veda "knowledge"), which was an ancient treatise on the science of archery and its use in warfare.
 The existence of Dhanurveda or "Science of Archery" in antiquity is evident from references made in several works of ancient literature.
 The Viṣṇu Purāṇa refers it as one of the eighteen branches of knowledge taught, while the Mahābhārata mentions it as having sutras like other vedas. Śukranīti describes it as that 'upaveda of yajurveda' which has five arts or practical aspects.
 The Dhanurveda enumerates the rules of archery, and describes the uses of weapons and the training the army.
 Besides providing the account of the training of the archers, Vasiṣṭha's Dhanurveda describes the different types of bows and arrows, as well as the process of making them.
-Detailed accounts of training methodologies in early India considered to be an essential martial skill in early India.
+Detailed accounts of training methodologies in early India considered archery to be an essential martial skill in early India.

 The composite bow in India was being used by 2nd millennium BCE.
 The bow was used extensively on foot as well on chariots.
 It was incorporated into the standing armies of the Mahajanapadas, and used in mounted warfare on horses, camels, and elephants with a howdah.
 The importance of archery continued through antiquity during the Maurya Empire.
-The Arthashastra, a military treaties written by Chanakya during the Maurya Era, goes in depth on the importance and implementation of archery.
+The Arthashastra, a military treatise written by Chanakya during the Maurya Era, goes in depth on the importance and implementation of archery.
 It also mentions an archery school at Taxila which enrolled 103 princes from different kingdoms across the empire.

 During the era of the Gupta Empire mounted archery was largely supplanted by foot archers.
 This was in contrast to the nomadic armies on horseback from Central Asia such as the Iranian, Scythians, Parthians, Kushans, and Hunas.
 Later Indian kingdoms entities would maintain and field large numbers of mounted archers.
 The use of bows and arrows continued to be used as the mainstay of most Indian armies until the advent of firearms, introduced by Mongol gunpowder empires.